 decision.
 What you feed your pup, will affect it for the rest of its life.
 The very best thing you can do is feed your pup an appropriate food and proper portions so he/she will grow ever so slowly.
 This will not affect the size at maturity; however it will help to ensure a healthier skeletal system for that massive body they will have one day.

 A puppy does NOT have the ability to excrete/rid it's body of excess calcium prior to 6 months of age on average.
-Therefore it is very important to choose a food made for giant/large breed puppies.
-Even then you need to check it's levels and ensure they are safe.
+Therefore it is very important to choose a food made for giant/large breed puppies or an all life stage that is labeled safe for puppies expected to be more than 70-lbs at maturity.
+Even then you can check it's levels and ensure they are safe.
 Manufacturers are required to only list the minimum or maximum calcium and phosphorus levels, not the actual or average.
-This can be very misleading for us! *For example: Holistic Select large giant breed puppy food lists minimum calcium as not less then 1.10%; however, when I asked the actual calcium content, the company told me 2.21% as fed (yes I have this in writing from them).
-This is much too high for a large breed puppy.
-I no longer recommend this food at all!
-Even htough it is labeled for 'large & giant breed puppies' it should not be fed to them.
+This can be very misleading for us!

-Here is page that contains a calcium content analyzer You will need to know the 'as fed' caclium, phosphorus and kcals/kg.
+To use a calcium content analyzer, you will need to know the 'as fed' or 'maximum' caclium, phosphorus and kcals/kg.
 To use the calculator enter the 'as fed' average or max calcium and same for phosphorus and 'as fed' kcals/kg.
 This analyzer will give you the grams of calcium/1000 kilocalories.
 Keep in mind you want 2.5-3.5 grams calcium/1000 kcals (lower is best).
 Most adult foods are above this already;so forget the notion that it is safer to feed an adult food to your puppy!
 Feeding puppies adult food too early is the same as calcium supplementation.
 Commercial food formulation for calcium is based on the caloric density of food.
 Adult food is less caloric dense so more of the food is required to meet the caloric needs of puppies.
 This can result in the consumption of two times the amount of calcium and too many clories than would be ingested with a large/giant breed puppy formula.

-Remember if the calcium & phosphorus listed the bag of food says min (for minimum), you must call manufacturer and get actual or max of each.
+Remember if the calcium & phosphorus listed the bag of food says min (for minimum), you must call or email manufacturer and get actual or max of each.

 It is important to keep pups lean, do not overfeed, do not feed a high caloric food, do not feed an unbalanced calcium phosphorus food; in essence, nearly all